We invite you to review the key regulatory provisions that came into effect on January 1st of this new year regarding safety, environment, and energy.

 (Order of April 11, 2017 & Order of May 26, 2014)

-For facilities authorized under heading 1510 (*) and SEVESO establishments, the hazard study or its update after January 1, 2023 must mention the types of decomposition products likely to be emitted in the event of a major fire.
+For facilities authorized under heading 1510 (*) as well as SEVESO establishments, the hazard study or its update following January 1, 2023, must specify the types of decomposition products likely to be emitted in the event of a major fire.

-(*): does not apply to facilities with a storage volume of less than 900,000m3 for which the authorization application file was submitted before May 16, 2017 OR for which the application file was submitted after May 16, 2017 but was not subject to an environmental assessment under heading 39 of the environmental assessment nomenclature.
+(*) : does not apply to facilities with a warehouse volume of less than 900,000 m3 and whose authorization application file was submitted before May 16, 2017, OR whose file was submitted after May 16, 2017, but which was not subject to an environmental assessment under heading 39 of the environmental assessment nomenclature.

 (Order of April 11, 2017)

-Before January 1, 2023, the operator of a 1510 facility subject to authorization or registration must draw up a study to determine the distances corresponding to thermal effects in the event of an 8 kW/m2 fire.
+The operator of a 1510 facility subject to authorization or registration must develop, before January 1, 2023, a study to determine the distances corresponding to thermal effects in the event of an 8 kW/m2fire.

 (Order of May 26, 2014)

-SEVESO low threshold establishments must have drawn up their own internal operations plan (POI).
-This plan defines the organizational measures, response methods and resources required by the operator to deal with an incident and contain its consequences within the site as far as possible.
+Low-tier SEVESO establishments must have developed their internal emergency plan (POI).
+This plan defines the organizational measures, intervention methods, and resources that the operator must implement to deal with an incident and, as far as possible, contain its consequences within the site.

 It must be tested at intervals not exceeding three years.

-Its content is defined in Appendix V of the Order of May 26, 2014.
+Its content is defined in Annex V of the Order of May 26, 2014.

-Indirect emissions to be taken into account for the GHG balance (scope 3)
+Indirect emissions to be included in the GHG inventory (Scope 3)

-The greenhouse gas balance sheet (GHG balance sheet / carbon balance sheet) of companies subject to the GHG balance sheet (*) and extra-financial performance declaration (EPR) must include the significant indirect emissions resulting from its operations and activities, as well as, where applicable, from the use of the goods and services it produces.
+The greenhouse gas (GHG) emissions report (carbon footprint) for companies subject to this requirement (*) and to the non-financial performance statement (DPEF) must include significant indirect emissions resulting from their operations and activities, as well as, where applicable, the use of the goods and services they produce.

-(*) companies with more than 500 employees in mainland France (250 employees in French overseas departments and territories)
+(*) Companies with more than 500 employees in mainland France (250 employees in overseas territories)

-Preventing losses of industrial plastic granules to the environment
+Prevention of industrial plastic pellet loss into the environment

-This applies to production, handling and transport sites where the total quantity of industrial plastic granules likely to be present exceeds 5 tonnes.
+This applies to production, handling, and transport sites where the total quantity of industrial plastic pellets likely to be present exceeds 5 tonnes.

-Note: granules are plastic materials with external dimensions greater than 0.01 mm and less than 1 cm.
+Note: pellets are defined as plastic materials with external dimensions greater than 0.01 mm and less than 1 cm.

-Operators are required to install discharge prevention equipment and pellet recovery systems from January 1, 2023 for sites that began operating before January 1, 2021.
+Operators are required to install spill prevention equipment and pellet recovery systems as of January 1, 2023, for sites that began operations before January 1, 2021.

 ICPE: new RSDE substances

-The ministerial decree of August 24, 2017, known as the "RSDE" decree, had imposed self-monitoring of new hazardous substances likely to be present in effluent discharges for ICPE sites subject to authorization under the decree of February 2, 1998 or amended sectoral decrees (surface treatment and coating, paper mills, glassworks, animal slaughtering, laundries, wine-making activity, food processing...).
+The ministerial order of August 24, 2017, known as the "RSDE" order, mandated self-monitoring of new hazardous substances potentially present in effluent discharges for ICPE-authorized sites subject to the order of February 2, 1998, or amended sectoral orders (surface treatment and coating, paper mills, glassworks, animal slaughter, laundries, wine production, agri-food, etc.).

-Compliance with emission limit values for 27 of these substances comes into force on January1, 2023.
+Compliance with emission limit values for 27 of these substances came into effect on January1, 2023.

-These include dioxins, mercury and perfluorooctanesulfonic acid (PFOS).
+Examples include dioxins, mercury, and perfluorooctanesulfonic acid (PFOS).

 Protection of drinking water networks